Free Shipping on orders over $100

 Secondly, check the source of the product.
 Only purchase products from reputable sources that are transparent about their hemp farming and extraction processes.

 Finally, be aware of your local laws regarding delta-9 THC.
 In some states, it is legal to purchase and consume hemp-derived delta-9 THC products, following the Farm Bill guidance, while other states have set regulations to ban THC altogether.
+Rest assured, the Delta 9 gummies available on our site are 2018 Farm Bill compliant and 3rd party lab tested for potency and purity like we’ve suggested.

-What Are Delta-9 Gummies?
+What Are Delta 9 Gummies?

 VIIA Hemp’s Delta-9 gummies are made from simple, high-quality vegan ingredients low in sugar.
 They feature whole hemp extract with elevated THC levels while still maintaining Farm Bill compliance, which states that as long as the delta-9 THC in the product is less than 0.3% by dried weight volume, it’s federally legal.